RWMostert/Udacity-SDCND---P4-Advanced-Lane-Lines/README.md

 ![png](output_11_3.png)

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ```python
 # Define a function that takes an image, gradient orientation,